-- Conduct regular programme field visits and surveys, and share information with partners and stakeholders to assess progress and provide technical support and/or refer to relevant officials for resolution.
-Report on critical issues, bottlenecks and potential problems for timely action to achieve results. - Provide technical and operational support to government counterparts, NGO partners, UN system partners, and other country office partners/donors on the application and understanding of UNICEF policies, strategies, processes, and best practices on healthrelated issues to support programme implementation, operations and delivery of results.
+- Conduct regular programme field visits and surveys, and exchange information with partners and stakeholders to assess progress and provide technical support.
+Take appropriate action to resolve issues and/or refer to relevant officials for resolution.
+Report on critical issues, bottlenecks and potential problems for timely action to achieve results. - Provide technical and operational support to government counterparts, NGO partners, UN system partners, and other country office partners/donors on the application and understanding of UNICEF policies, strategies, processes, and best practices on nutritionrelated issues to support programme implementation, operations and delivery of results.